 - Discoloration of the teeth, either from years of staining from food and drink, or some medications such as Tetracycline.

-- Teeth that are chipped or worn down due to grinding or biting on hard objects.
+- Teeth that are chipped or worn down (if there is space within the bite)

 How long do veneers last?